Ceasar/Encyclopedia/src/adler_1966.rst

     The historian narrates these happenings and often colors his narrative with some comment on, or insight into, the significance of the events.

+.. _information:

+Information
+    Information refers to facts or knowing *that*.
+One can test for information by testing recall.

+    Information is a prerequisite for understanding_.

+.. _instruct:
+.. _instructs:
+.. _instruction:

+Instruction
+    Communication to convey knowledge.

+    Instruction occurs occurs when one man teaches another through discourse.

+    When being instructed, the learner acts on something communicated to him.
+    He performs operations on discourse.

+    (Note, that if we overlook some minor differences, we can say that reading and listening are the same art -- the art of being taught.)

+    See also: discovery_

 ..
 129
 .. _intrinsic:
 .. _intrinsic reading:

 Intrinsic reading
     Reading a book in itself, apart from all other books.

+.. _learning:

+Learning
+    We stipulate "learning" to mean the process of acquiring knowledge (in the everyday sense).
+(Foregoing skill_).

+    The two ways of learning are instruction_ and discovery_.

 .. _learning_curve: